 Spinach Balls are not only easy and fun to make but they also taste delicious!
 Chopped spinach is mixed with your favorite savory ingredients and rolled into cute bite sized balls that are perfect for lunch, dinner or any holiday occasion!

-Step Two: In a large bowl, combine stuffing mix, chopped onion, spices, melted butter, cheese, eggs and spinach.
-Mix until thoroughly combined.
+Step Two: In a large bowl, combine the stuffing mix, finely diced onion, seasoning, melted butter, shredded cheese, eggs and the drained spinach.
+Mix all the ingredients together until thoroughly combined.

 - Maple Glazed Carrots